 We envision a democracy where every person has the desire, the right, the knowledge, and the confidence to participate.

 Empowering Voters.
 Defending Democracy.

 In Colorado, the League of Women Voters (LWVCO) was organized in 1928.
 Throughout its history, members have researched, studied, discussed, and reached consensus on many controversial issues.
 The League in Colorado has had an impact in many areas of government.
 Some of our notable achievements include:

 - Merit Selection of Judges (Constitutional Amendment 1966)

 - “Motor Voter” Voter Registration at Motor Vehicle Sites (Statutory Amendment 1984)

 - “GAVEL” – “Give A Vote to Every Legislator” – Legislative Reform (Constitutional Amendment 1988)

 - Support for Referendum C, – Five-Year Timeout from TABOR (Statutory Amendment 2005)

 Colorado has many local leagues.
 Find yours today!

 Non-Discrimination Policy: The League of Women Voters of Colorado Board, staff and volunteers should reflect the diversity of the organization, constituencies, and the broader community.
-To this end, there should be no barriers to participation in any activity of the LWVCO on the basis of race, color, religion, gender, age, national origin, disability, marital status, military status, sexual orientation, gender expression, or socioeconomic status.
+To this end, there should be no barriers to participation in any activity of the LWVCO on the basis of race, color, religion, creed, gender, age, national origin, physical or mental disability, marital status, military and veteran status, sexual orientation, gender expression, or socioeconomic status.
 The LWVCO, in all its activities, reflects these principles in values and in practice.